Live From EuropeSunday, July 5

 EU-Umfrage: Kinder sehen Social Media positiver als Eltern

-orf.at · about 3 hours ago
+orf.at · 18 days ago

 US-Studie: Sind Smartphones mitverantwortlich für den Geburtenrückgang?
 US-Wissenschaftler haben untersucht, wie sich die Geburtenrate seit Einführung des ersten iPhones entwickelt hat.
 In ihrer Analyse beschreiben sie das Smartphone als „wichtigen Faktor.